Our Standard Poodle puppies nurse from their mother

 eat grass to settle their tummies and sometimes vomit as a result.

-Dogs can easily get overheated, so if you hear "humidity warnings" don't go outside to play with your puppy
+Dogs can easily get overheated, so if you hear "humidity warnings" don't go outside to play with

 wait until it gets cooler in the day or evening, to venture outside for a game of play.